Roger Staubach: Professional career

 Staubach was a tenth-round "future" selection in the 1964 NFL draft by the Cowboys.
 The NFL allowed the Cowboys to draft him one year before his college eligibility was over because he was four years out of high school, although due to his four-year military commitment, he would not play professionally until 1969 as a 27-year-old rookie.
 He was also drafted by the Kansas City Chiefs in the 16th round (122nd choice overall) of the 1964 American Football League draft, also with a future selection.

 While still in the Navy during 1968, he went to the Cowboys' rookie camp, using most of his annual military leave.
 During 1969, Staubach resigned his naval commission just in time to join the Cowboys training camp.
 The Cowboys won their first NFC title in 1970 with Craig Morton starting at quarterback, but lost to the Baltimore Colts in Super Bowl V, losing by three points on a last-second field goal.

 In 1971, Morton began the season as the starter, but after a loss to the New Orleans Saints, Staubach assumed the role.
-However, in a game against the Chicago Bears during the seventh week of that season, coach Tom Landry alternated Staubach and Morton on each play, sending in the quarterbacks with the play call from the sideline.
+However, in a game against the Chicago Bears during the seventh week of the season, coach Tom Landry alternated Staubach and Morton on each play, sending in the quarterbacks with the play call from the sideline.
 Dallas gained almost 500 yards of offense but committed seven turnovers that resulted in a 23–19 loss to a mediocre Bears squad that dropped the Cowboys to 4–3 for the season, two games behind the Washington Redskins in the NFC East race.

-Staubach assumed the full-time quarterbacking duties in week eight with a victory over the St. Louis Cardinals and led the Cowboys to 10 consecutive victories, including their first Super Bowl victory, 24–3 over the Miami Dolphins in Super Bowl VI in January 1972.
+Staubach assumed full-time quarterbacking duties in week eight with a victory over the St. Louis Cardinals and led the Cowboys to 10 consecutive victories, including their first Super Bowl victory, 24–3 over the Miami Dolphins in Super Bowl VI in January 1972.
 He was named the game's MVP, completing 12 out of 19 passes for 119 yards and two touchdowns and rushing for 18 yards.
 After the season, he negotiated his own contract, a three-year deal at about $75,000 per year.

-In 1972, Staubach missed most of the season with a separated shoulder after a collision in a August preseason game.
-Even when he was ready to play in late season, Landry went with Morton, who ultimately led Dallas to a 11–3 record where Staubach threw just twenty passes the whole season.
+In 1972, Staubach missed most of the season with a separated shoulder after a collision in an August preseason game.
+Even when he was ready to play late in the season, Landry went with Morton, who ultimately led Dallas to an 11–3 record where Staubach threw just twenty passes the whole season.
 However, he would relieve Morton in a divisional playoff game against the San Francisco 49ers that saw him go 12-for-20 for 174 yards and throw two touchdown passes in the last 90 seconds to turn a 15-point 4th quarter deficit into a 30–28 victory to send Dallas back to the NFC Championship Game.
 With that performance, he won back his regular job and did not relinquish it again during his career.